Liv McGill

-Alivia "Liv" McGill (born March 2, 2006) is an American college basketball player for the Florida Gators of the Southeastern Conference (SEC).
+Alivia "Liv" McGill (born March 2, 2006) is an American college basketball player for the Oklahoma State Cowgirls of the Big 12.

 Early life and high school career

 McGill attended Hopkins High School in Minneapolis, Minnesota.
 She was a five-star recruit and a two-time Adidas All-American player.
 During her senior year she averaged 22.4 points and 5.1 assists per game, and was named the Metro Player of the Year by the Minnesota Star Tribune.
 She was named to the 2024 McDonald's All-American Girls Game.

 On March 27, 2023, McGill committed to play college basketball at Florida.
 On November 8, 2023, she signed her National Letter of Intent (NLI) to play for Florida.
 She was ranked the seventh best recruit by ProspectsNation, and the highest-ranked recruit in Florida program history.

 College career

 Freshman season

 On November 4, 2024, McGill made her collegiate debut for Florida and recorded 14 points, five rebounds and six assists in a game against Florida Atlantic.
 On January 12, 2025, in a game against Missouri, she recorded 21 points, 11 rebounds, and ten assists for her first career triple-double.
 This was Florida's first triple-double since Delicia Washington on November 23, 2017.
 She was subsequently named the SEC Freshman of the Week for the week ending January 14, 2025.
 On March 6, 2025, during the second round of the SEC tournament against Alabama, she scored a career-high 29 points, to help Florida advance to the quarterfinals.

 In 30 games during the regular season, she led all freshmen in the country in assists (151) and assists per game (5.0).
 She also ranked in the top-five for scoring among all freshmen, with a combined 486 points.
 During her freshmen year, she led the team in points (486), points per game (16.2), made field goals (183), assists (151), steals (57), and minutes played (30:32).
 Following the season she was named to the SEC All-Freshmen Team.
 She scored in double figures in 33 of her 37 games, including fourteen 20+ point games.
 She finished her freshman year with 611 points, setting a Florida freshman single-season record.